Chief Coaches

 Coxing Coach

 Henry studied at Cambridge for an MPhil in Psychology and Education, coxing the Light Blues in the 2013 Boat Race.
 In 2015 he took on the role of CUBC coxing coach.
 Outside of the CUBC Henry has represented the GB Team at all levels.
-Highlight performances include two European titles, two World Championship Gold medals and the Olympic Bronze medal from Tokyo 2020 in the Men’s Eight.
-He is currently coxing the GB Women’s Eight in their build up to the Paris Olympics.
+Highlight performances include two European titles, two World Championship Gold medals and two Olympic Bronze medals from Tokyo 2020 in the Men’s Eight and Paris 2024 in the Women’s Eight.

 Henry’s role as coxing coach is to prepare the CUBC’s coxes to perform to their potential on Boat Race day.
 He brings considerable experience in effective communication, tideway steering, crew coaching, race strategy, psychology and leadership.